 Getting stakeholders aligned means everyone understands and agrees on three key aspects of the product:

-- The Vision.
-Everyone has the same North-Star, and they know exactly what the desired outcome of the product or feature is.
+, and they know exactly what the desired outcome of the product or feature is.
 The Vision is the version of our world with your product in it.

-- The Outputs.
+.
 Everyone is agreed on what the product is supposed to do, how it’s supposed to work.

-- The Outcomes.
 How users are supposed to feel about your product, and how it fits into their lives.